alicevision/MeshroomGeolocation/README.md

 Here `MESHROOM_NODES_PATH = path/to/MeshroomGeolocation`.

-All the nodes will be in Geolocalisation category in Meshroom UI.
+All the nodes will be in Geolocation category in Meshroom UI.

 Custom pipelines can be added to Meshroom by setting the environment variable `MESHROOM_PIPELINE_TEMPLATES_PATH`.